Real estate syndication

 The most complicated — and most accurate — measure of real estate syndication returns is internal rate of return (IRR).
 It sounds complicated, and the calculation is complicated, but the concept is simple enough.
 It calculates the annualized return you earned, taking compound interest into account.
 Because investments compound over time, but most real estate syndications pay out most of their returns at the very end, you don’t get to reinvest most of those returns along the way.
 The IRR metric calculates what your annual return would be if you had received the return each year and reinvested it at the same rate.

-If you like the idea of 12-30% returns on passive real estate investments, but want to invest with $5,000 instead of $50,000, check out our Co-Investing Club and FIRE from Real Estate program.
-Our “tribe” proposes a real estate syndication deal every month, and we all pool funds together so we can each invest with less.
+If you like the idea of 15-30% returns on passive real estate investments, but want to invest with $5,000 instead of $50,000, check out our Co-Investing Club.
+Our “tribe” proposes a real estate syndication deal every month, and we all combine funds together so we can each invest with less.

 Real Estate Syndication Risks